vadikko2/python-cqrs/README.md

 If the Outbox polling strategy does not suit your needs, I recommend exploring the [Transaction Log Tailing](https://microservices.io/patterns/data/transaction-log-tailing.html) pattern.
 The current version of the python-cqrs package does not support the implementation of this pattern.

+> [!TIP]
-However, it can be implemented using [Debezium + Kafka Connect](https://debezium.io/documentation/reference/stable/architecture.html), which allows you to produce all newly created events within the Outbox storage directly to the corresponding topic in Kafka (or any other broker).
+> However, it can be implemented using [Debezium + Kafka Connect](https://debezium.io/documentation/reference/stable/architecture.html),
+> which allows you to produce all newly created events within the Outbox storage directly to the corresponding topic in Kafka (or any other broker).

+### Integaration with presentation layers

+#### FastAPI requests handling

+#### Kafka events consuming